 AAA: Minimal Price Changes At The Pump

-ATLANTA, GA., (September 28, 2020) — Georgia gas prices increased slightly at the pump compared to a week ago.
-Georgia motorists are now paying an average price of $2.00 per gallon for regular unleaded gasoline.
-Monday’s state average is 1 cent more than a week ago, 2 cents less than last month, and 56 cents less than this time last year.
+ATLANTA, GA., (November 23, 2020) — Georgia gas prices decreased slightly at the pump compared to a week ago.
+Georgia motorists are now paying an average price of $1.95 per gallon for regular unleaded gasoline.
+Monday’s state average is 1 cent less than a week ago, 4 cents less than last month, and 47 cents less than this time last year.

-Since last Monday, the national average for a gallon of regular gasoline has increased by 1 cent to $2.19.
-In the new weekly report from the Energy Information Administration (EIA), gas demand saw a slight uptick to 8.52 million barrels a day from 8.48 million barrels a day.
-The slight growth in demand, alongside total domestic stocks falling by 4 million barrels to 227.5 million barrels, has led to increases in pump prices.
-If demand continues to grow, pump prices could continue to climb.
-However, as the nation settles into fall, demand will likely decline as drivers take fewer road trips.
+Since last Monday, the national average for a gallon of regular gasoline has decreased by 1 cent to $2.11.
+In the new weekly report from the Energy Information Administration (EIA), gas demand decreased from 8.76 million barrels a day (b/d) to 8.25 million b/d.
+The drop in demand, alongside an increase in total domestic stocks by 2.6 million barrels (bbl) to 228 million bbl, helped the national average to decrease this week.
+As demand remains low, pump prices are likely to remain low ahead of Thanksgiving.

 CURRENT AND PAST PRICE AVERAGES (Regular Unleaded Gasoline)